 As good news never comes alone, I just received one of the most beautiful compliments.
 Alexandra’s dad, none other than the renowned publicist and professor Jean-Jacques Stréliski (HEC Montreal), wrote to the magazine Les Diplômés that my article revealed more about his daughter’s determination than we already know.
 Aww…

 So how do I feel today?
 Well, pretty good thank you.
 And that has nothing to do with the fact it is Friday.
 Euh ok, that’s nice too!
-But I’ve realised that while I’ll always write —and consider myself lucky to get paid to do so, I need new challenges.
+But I’ve realized that while I’ll always write —and consider myself lucky to get paid to do so, I need new challenges.
 I have dreams.

 ”You are never too old to set another goal or to dream a new dream” – C. S. Lewis

 My blog, the WP community and my collaborative project with Lisa and Darren (aka Lismore Paper and The Arty Plantsman) bring so much joy —See our latest edition of When Fashion and Nature Collide HERE.
-I love writing about sustainable fashion, creating designs, sharing tips on how to style certain pieces of clothing or do DIY and empowering those around me.
+I love writing about sustainable fashion, creating designs, sharing tips on how to style certain pieces of clothing or do DIY and empowering people.
 I wish I could do that full time.

 Of course that won’t pay my mortgage and it means letting go of my financial security.
 If I had no kids I guess the decision would be easier to make, but then again I don’t think the BIG UNKNOWN is ever easy to deal with.
 Much of the stress that we feel comes from the fear of failure.
 We just need to have faith and keep working hard.
 I know, It’s easier said then done.